 Listing Books For Sale

 The next thing you do is search for the book on Amazon.com that you want to sell and click the Sell Yours Here button.
-Make sure you have the correct product; one title can have several editions or formats.
-You can search for the book title you want to sell, or you can search for the 10-digit ISBN number located on the back or on the inside of your book (you can also use an ASIN or UPC identifier to sell your item).
-If you are just searching for the title of the book, be careful that you have the appropriate copyright year as many books have several.
+Ensure you have the correct product; one title can have several editions or formats.
+You can search for the book title you want to sell, or you can search for the 10-digit ISBN located on the back or the inside of your book (you can also use an ASIN or UPC identifier to sell your item).
+If you search for the book’s title, be careful to have the appropriate copyright year, as many books have several.

 The best thing about listing books for sale on Amazon is that it’s free!
 You only pay a small commission to Amazon once your item is sold.
-Amazon takes their commission automatically and all that you have to do is ship your item to the buyer (learn more about Amazon’s fee structure).
+Amazon takes its commission automatically, and you then ship your item to the buyer.
+When selling used books on Amazon, you’ll be charged a flat $1.80 fee per sale (closing fee) and a 15% commission on the total amount (book price plus shipping).
+Individual sellers (not professional sellers) also pay a $0.99 per-item fee.

-If you have lots to sell, then you’ll want to check out Amazon’s Pro Seller Plan.
-This is great for sellers that expect to sell more than 40 books per month because the subscription costs $39.99 per month.
+If you have many books to sell, you’ll want to check out Amazon’s Professional Seller’s Plan.
+This plan is great for sellers who expect to sell more than 40 books per month because it costs $39.99 per month.
 With this subscription, Amazon waives the $.99 per transaction fee.

 Book Hunting Tools

 The easiest and most inexpensive book hunting tools at this time can be found as apps on your cell phone.
-When I first started book hunting, I used to use a Sprint Treo phone, and after that–a Palm Pre.
-These tools were invaluable and definitely paid for themselves.
-I can’t tell you how much money I saved by checking the prices of books before I bought them.
-Once I was out book hunting and I came across an older children’s book.
+When I first started book hunting, I used to use a Sprint Treo phone, and after that–a Palm Pre (that’s how long ago I began selling books).
+These tools were invaluable and paid for themselves.
+I can’t tell you how much money I saved by checking the books’ prices before buying them.
+Once, I was out book hunting when I came across an older children’s book.
 I wasn’t sure what it would be worth as I was still honing my skills in the children’s book arena.
 I used my Treo to look up the book on Amazon and found that the book was listed used for over $100.
 Another children’s book I had in my hand was listed used at $.47.
 Guess which one I kept?

-Some book hunters use scanners that scan a book’s ISBN number to see what the book is selling for on Amazon.com.
-ASellerTool.com is the company with a book scouting tool to be used with an iPhone or Android cell phone and a scanner, or a PDA and a scanner.
-I used this service with a PDA and a handheld wireless scanner and I have to agree it made book hunting very easy.
+Some book hunters use scanners that scan a book’s ISBN to see what the book is selling for on Amazon.com.
+ASellerTool.com is a company that uses a book scouting tool with an iPhone or Android cell phone and a scanner, or a PDA and a scanner.
+I used this service with a PDA and a handheld wireless scanner, and I agree it made book hunting very easy.
 They offer everything you need…equipment plus a monthly plan…to start a used bookselling business.
+However, you can start with just the Amazon Seller app, which is free to download once registered as a Seller.

 Packaging Your Books

 Amazon requires sellers to send out their packages within 2 days of the sale date.
-A seller risks being de-listed if they don’t comply.
-It’s very important to adhere to this rule and package your book appropriately.
+A seller risks being delisted if they don’t comply.
+It’s essential to adhere to this rule and package your book appropriately.
 I used large manila envelopes that you buy at any office supply store like Staples, OfficeMax, or Office Depot.
 They cost around $14 or so for a pack of 100.
-Buying specialized bubble wrap envelopes really isn’t necessary.
-I wrap my books with my own bubble wrap that I get for free.
-It’s amazing what you can get for free if you just ask!
+Buying specialized bubble wrap envelopes isn’t necessary.
+I wrap my books with the bubble wrap that I get for free.
+It’s amazing what you can get for free if you ask!

-One of my methods for getting free packing material is to go to my local large furniture retailer and knock on the back door where there’s a loading dock.
-Right inside the door is a trash can where they stuff all their packing material they’re throwing away.
-They don’t mind at all when I ask if I can have it.
+One of my methods for getting free packing material is to go to my local large furniture retailer and knock on the back door, where there’s a loading dock.
+Inside the door is a trash can where they stuff all the packing material they’re throwing away.
+They don’t mind when I ask if I can have it.

-I know it’s faster to put a book in a padded envelope, but I’m saving money by wrapping the book myself.
-It takes a few minutes more, but every little bit of positive feedback helps in the beginning of your bookselling career.
+I know it’s faster to put a book in a padded envelope, but I’m saving money by wrapping it myself.
+It takes a few more minutes, but every bit of positive feedback helps at the beginning of your bookselling career.
 I’m happy to report that I never had a complaint about the condition of my packages.

 Customer Feedback

-Your customers have the option of leaving feedback about their experience buying from you.
+Your customers can leave feedback about their experience buying from you.
 Not everyone leaves feedback.
-In fact, just a small percentage of customers leave feedback.
-However, when I was first starting out, I didn’t find that having no feedback was a deterrent.
-If you have a book someone wants and you don’t have much competition, chances are you’ll sell the book.
-However, if you have the same price and a book is in the same condition as someone else’s book, feedback could play a role in whether someone chooses to buy from you.
+Just a small percentage of customers leave feedback.
+However, when starting, I didn’t find that having no feedback was a deterrent.
+If you have a book someone wants and don’t have much competition, chances are you’ll sell the book.
+However, if you have the same price and a book is in the same condition as someone else’s book, feedback could affect whether someone chooses to buy from you.

 Shipping